acrcloud/acrcloud_scan_files_for_windows/README.md

 ## Usage

-1.Fill in the host, Access key, Access secret.
+1.When you first run the program.
+Fill in the host, Access key, Access secret.

 2.Choose File(Files) you want to recognize.